spectralDNS/spectralDNS/README.md

 before the required solver argument.
 Alternatively, use config.update as shown in demo/TG.py.

+To visualize the generated data you can do

+    from mpi4py_fft import generate_xdmf
+    generate_xdmf('name of h5-file')

+and then open the generated xdmf-file in Paraview.
+Note that `generate_xdmf` must be run on only one single processor.

 Scaling
 ------
 The most recent simulations of the pencil version of the NS solver are showing excellent scaling up to 65k cores at KAUST and Shaheen II!